JakobPCoder/TexModTools/README.md

 - **Encryption:** Legacy ZipCrypto with hardcoded password
 - **Contents:** `texmod.def` definition file + texture images

 The `TexturesToTpf.py` script handles all format requirements automatically, ensuring compatibility with both TexMod and OpenTexMod.
-The ZipCrypto encryption uses the `zipencrypt` library for reliable TPF format compliance.
+The ZipCrypto encryption uses a Numba-optimized implementation when available (recommended for performance), or automatically falls back to the `zipencrypt` library if numba is not installed.

 ### Texture ID Format
 Texture IDs are extracted from filenames using the pattern `_0X[hex]` or `_0x[hex]` at the end of the filename (before the extension).
 These IDs correspond to CRC32 hashes computed by TexMod/OpenTexMod during texture extraction.